CTurt/FreeDVDBoot/README.md

 **Currently only support:**

-- 2.10 (tested on U and J regions on real hardware, any language works),
+- 2.10 (tested on U and J regions on real hardware, any language works) - UPDATE: currently region E isn't working will fix it soon,

 - 3.04 (tested only region M in emulator so far, but guess most other regions EUMACDG, except for J will work - with English language set in settings),